 In This Article

 While beauty trends may come and go, many are rooted in centuries of routine.
 That's certainly the case with baobab, a trendy ingredient with a lengthy history.
-Often referred to as the “tree of life,” the baobab tree is native to Africa, and the nickname certainly makes sense, considering that a single tree can live for over 500 years.
+Often referred to as the “tree of life,” the baobab tree is native to Africa, and the nickname certainly makes sense, considering that a single tree may live for over 500 years.
 Part of its appeal is that the pulp of baobab fruit—extracted from baobab pods and then transformed into raw powder—has been a favorite ingredient in wellness and beauty treatments for millennia.

 Arguably the biggest benefit of baobab is its many uses.
 "You can mix the oil in with products in your skincare routine, such as your moisturizer, or you can use it alone, in small amounts," notes Zain Husain, MD, a board-certified dermatologist and founder of New Jersey Dermatology & Aesthetics Center.
 Husain adds that the efficacy of the product depends on its strength.
 "You can find baobab oil in health shops or your local beauty store, but make sure that the ingredients contain a high amount of the product itself."